irreverentbits/IBSimpleLayout/README.md

 ## Custom constraint types

-IBSimpleLayout defines two custom `Pin` types.
+IBSimpleLayout defines four custom `Pin` types.

 The `above` and `below` pin types can be used to place views above or below one another.
 These pins are really just short cuts for specifying pins that specify a `bottom` attribute matched to a `top` attribute.
 For example, the last code example above could have been written this way:

 ```swift
 view.pushPins([.leading(0.0), .width(0.0), .height(0.0), .below(16.0)], relativeTo: otherView)
 ```

+The `leftOf` and `rightOf` pin types can be used to place a view to the left of or to the right of another view.
+These pins are short cuts for specifying that one view's trailing attribute is matched to a second view's leading attribute (leftOf) or vice versa (rightOf).

 The margin constraint types have slightly different behavior from most other pins.
 Their default values are based on what I have found to be typical usage.
 So, instead of associating a view's attribute with the same exact attribute on the parent view (by default), a view's *non margin* edge is associated with another view's *margin* edge.
 So the margin `Pin` enums all associate a non margin edge of the first view with a margin edge of the second view.
 For example: